How to Remove Hard Inquiries from Credit Reports in 7 Steps

 Many or all of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.

 Whether you’re looking to buy a house, lease a car, or get a loan, lenders need to check your credit.
-To do this, they’ll perform a hard inquiry which can temporarily lower your credit score.
-However, if someone pulls your credit without approval, it may lead to more inquiries that can harm your credit unfairly.
-In cases like these, you need to know what steps to take to request the removal of inaccurate hard inquiries.
+To do this, they’ll perform a hard inquiry, which can temporarily lower your credit score.
+And if someone pulls your credit without approval, it may lead to more inquiries that can harm your credit unfairly.
+In cases like these, you need to know how to remove hard inquiries.

-How To Remove Hard Inquiries from Your Credit Report
+• How Hard Inquiries Affect Your Credit Score

 You can dispute a hard inquiry if you run into evidence of fraudulent pulls or reporting errors.
 By asking for the removal of these unauthorized inquiries, you protect your credit score.
 You can go through the dispute in seven steps: